toslr/OL_mrcnn/docs/index.rst

 3. Open the ``config.txt`` file in the ``OL_segmentation`` folder and set:

     - the first line to the path to the environmental python.
-You can use the following command to find it:
+You can use the following command to find it and add ``/bin/python`` at the end of the path if not already there:

       .. code-block::

          conda info --envs

     - the second line to the path to the ``OL_mrcnn-main`` folder